 About one-third of all motor vehicle accidents involve more than two automobiles.
 These multi-vehicle accidents are commonly referred to as pile-ups.
 Pile-ups have as few as three vehicles and in the worst case scenario, several dozen.
 Due to the number of drivers involved, these types of car accidents have the potential to become complicated legal battles.

-At Lerner and Rowe Injury Attorneys, our car accident attorneys in Arizona and New Mexico are skilled at seeking the most compensation for those injured in multi-car accidents.
+At Lerner and Rowe Injury Attorneys, our car accident attorneys are skilled at seeking the most compensation for those injured in multi-car accidents.
 Contact us now to learn what we can do for you!

 Why Multi-Vehicle Accidents Occur

 It is surprisingly easy for multi-car accidents to occur.
 All it takes is a single driver to be distracted and smash into a vehicle.
 In turn, that vehicle can smash into another vehicle and so on.
 If there are enough vehicles lined up, dozens can be damaged.

 Inclement weather can also reduce visibility and make roads slippery, causing one vehicle to strike another and create a domino effect.
 Impaired driving is another common cause of multi-vehicle accidents.